-Code description: The method is based on the excitation and ionization balance of the Fe I and Fe II lines.
-The EWs are measured automatically using ARES (Sousa et al. 2007) which are then used to compute individual line abundances with MOOG (Sneden 1973).
+Code description: This method is based on EWs, which are measured automatically using ARES9 (Sousa et al. 2007).
+These are then used to compute individual line abundances with MOOG (Sneden 1973).
 The analysis of the Porto node was carried out by S.G.
 Sousa.

 Iron abundance determination: For this exercise we assumed that the excitation and ionization balance is present.
-In every iteration we rejected outliers above $2\sigma$ .
+In every iteration we rejected outliers above 2σ .
 We find the final value of [Fe/H] when the input [Fe/H] of the models is equal to the average of the computed line abundances.

 Broadening parameters: For giants, we computed the microturbulence because it depends on [Fe/H], which is a parameter that we initially set to [Fe/H]= 0 for all stars.
-For dwarfs, we utilized the value obtained from the Berg-Hill relation, which is independent on the [Fe/H] of the star.
+This was done by determining [Fe/H] and $v{\rm mic}$ simultaneously requiring excitation balance.
+For dwarfs, we utilized the value obtained from the GES relation, since it is independent of the [Fe/H] of the star.